Professor, Middle Eastern Languages and Cultures

 Late Roman/early church history; classicism; asceticism; hagiography.

-Professor, International Studies
+Professor, International Studies and History

 Diplomatic history; modernization theory; U.S.-Asian relations; intelligence.

-Senior Lecturer, Central Eurasian Studies
+Emeritus Senior Lecturer, Central Eurasian Studies

 Iranian/Persian and Turkic linguistic and cultural contacts; Middle Eastern and Central Eurasian comparative folklore and ethnomusicology; ethnic and nationality issues of the Middle East and Central Eurasia with a special focus on Iran.